Did you know that research notes our body language communicates over 50% of our message to anyone at any given time?

 This is the second part of my vlog series that intends to help you recognize when your mindset, body language, and energy are out of sync with your message of professional value.
 For this post, I hope you walk away more aware of how much we often express ourselves before we even say a word.

 By tuning into the body language of those around you and boosting your own, you will be well on your way to upgrading your interview.

-Here are three of my favorite body language boosters that I often share with clients that I coach.
+Here are several of my favorite body language boosters that I often share with clients that I coach.

 Half the battle with improving your body language can be won by simply increasing your awareness of how people use it to communicate.
 A favorite assignment I give my clients is to watch a few minutes of their next Netflix binge with the SOUND OFF for 15 minutes.
 What do you notice?
 Most of the time, even without the sound you can pick up on most of the message.

 Your body language is also telling a story to those interviewing you.
 Take a moment to answer these quick questions: